 World-Class Accuracy.
-Conservations of the second s
+Control of the set of

 Detective Sgt.
 Nick Ferrara in Gainesville, Fla., said he had used Clearview's app to identify dozens of suspects.
 Charlotte Kesl for The New York Times

 The patterns on the goods in this shop are designed to trigger Automated License Plate Readers, injecting junk data in to the systems used by the State and its contractors to monitor and track civilians and their locations.